suvarna28/suvarna-portfolio/README.md

 * MaSandra Ewing, for introducing me to 'istockphoto' for images & for very helpful feedback on my first draft of the website
 * istockphoto, for the images I downloaded and used in my website
 * Our Teaching Assistant Sebastian for very helpful feedback on my first draft of the website
+* Google Fonts, I have used some fonts from google fonts